Visa Centre Closures

 - Currently a replacement BRP card application costs £75.20 (this is standard service where decision is issued within 8 weeks from the date of your biometric appointment).
 If you wish to apply with a Super Priority Service, the costs are considerably higher.
 You may have to pay an additional fee for the biometric appointment.

 It can take several months for a replacement BRP to be issued.
 It is very important that you do not let your visa expire while you wait for the UKVI to send you a new BRP.
-If you need more time in the UK to complete your studies, then you should submit a Tier 4 application before your visa expires and include a letter explaining why you are unable to send your BRP card.
+If you need more time in the UK to complete your studies, then you should submit a Student visa application before your visa expires and include a letter explaining why you are unable to send your BRP card.

 Document checklist for BRP (RC) application